aws-samples/aws-cdk-intro-workshop/workshop/content/40-hit-counter/600-permissions.md

 weight = 600
 +++

+## Allow Lambda to read/write our DynamoDB table

-Let's give our Lambda's execution role permissions to read/write from our DynamoDB.
+Let's give our Lambda's execution role permissions to read/write from our table.

 Go back to `hitcounter.ts` and add the following: